bpcreech/blog/content/post/how-this-works.md

 ### More complicated, more maintenance

 Running your own GKE cluster can involve some maintenance and actual $ costs.
-Github Actions was launched [just a month after I originally set this up](https://techcrunch.com/2018/10/16/github-launches-actions-its-workflow-automation-tool) and is far easier to set up and maintain.
-Github Actions is much easier within the confines of what I want (including, e.g., that I don't have much in the way of expectations around availability which [has been problematic](https://www.githubstatus.com/history) on Github Actions, and the "build" operations I'm running are cheap enough to be free).
+Github Actions was [launched in October 2018](https://techcrunch.com/2018/10/16/github-launches-actions-its-workflow-automation-tool) just a month after I originally set this up.
+It's far easier to set up and maintain within the confines of what I want (including, e.g., that I don't have much in the way of expectations around availability which [has been problematic](https://www.githubstatus.com/history) on Github Actions, and the "build" operations I'm running are cheap enough to be free).

 If I were to redo this *without* Github Actions I'd use [Google Cloud Run](https://cloud.google.com/run) (i.e., containerized serverless) along with [this fancy new Workload Identity Pool authn scheme](https://github.com/google-github-actions/auth?tab=readme-ov-file#direct-wif) in lieu of shared secrets.
 (I played with this too recently.
 It works!
 It's super cool!
 It's not worth it for this.)